nexopos/core/README.md

 ```
 php artisan ns:install --routes
 ```
-This commands will perform two things:
+These commands will perform two things:

 - It will publish the filesystem required to the filesystems.php
 - It will update your api.php to trigger an event.